Schedule your free consultation with our Bankruptcy Attorney today!

 Every day, hardworking Floridians do their best to make ends meet.
-When financial hardship strikes — whether due to a job loss, demotion, illness, divorce, or other life circumstance, it can be a devastating blow to a person’s overall welfare.
+When financial hardship strikes — whether due to a job loss, demotion, illness, divorce, or other life circumstance, bankruptcy lawyers know that it can be a devastating blow to a person’s overall welfare.

 Dealing with the crushing burden of overwhelming debt can be suffocating and nerve-wracking.
 With mounting bills and non-stop calls from creditors, it can feel as if everything is spinning out of control.
 You may be facing the threat of foreclosure, wage garnishment, car repossession, or utility disconnection.
 Living in constant fear that the worst is yet to come is no way to live.

 If you have reached the point where your debt has become unmanageable, you may be interested in learning about your options for debt relief.
-At Caplan & Associates, we can help you find an immediate solution for eliminating or minimizing your debt.
-The firm’s founder and Chief Bankruptcy Lawyer, Mr. Stephen Caplan has dedicated 30 years to helping residents of Orlando and Orange County, FL get back on solid financial footing.
+At Caplan Bankruptcy Guide Book Bankruptcy and Family Law Firm, we can help you find an immediate solution for eliminating or minimizing your debt.
+The firm’s founder and Chief Bankruptcy Lawyer, Mr. Stephen Caplan has dedicated nearly 30 years to helping residents of Orlando FL and Orange County, FL get back on solid financial footing.

 A Chapter 7 bankruptcy is often referred to as a “straight bankruptcy” or “liquidation bankruptcy.”This is the most common type of bankruptcy for those who have a large amount of debt and few assets.